 Hibernation and other seasonal roost sites can be disturbed or damaged for the same reasons as above.
-These sites include buildings, trees, bridges and underground roosts.
+These sites include buildings (mainly their roof spaces), trees, bridges and various underground structures, such as cellars, tunnels and disused mines.

 4.3 Loss of feeding habitats